Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ![VectorAdapterFromRangeAndStride.png](../../img/VectorAdapterFromRangeAndStride.png)

-The figure shows how buffers `buffer1` and` buffer2` are placed in RAM.
-The adapter `vector1` uses part of the elements of `buffer1` starting with the first element.
-The vector has step `2` and includes `3` elements.
-The `vector2` adapter uses the entire` buffer2` buffer, the vector consists of `3` elements.
+The diagram explains the logic of interpreting part of a buffer as a vector with the help of an option stride.
+Created adapter `vector1` uses `3` elements of buffer `buffer1` next but one.
+The adapter of the vector has stride `2` elements and length `3` elements.
+Adapter `vector2` uses the whole buffer `buffer2` and has length `3` elements too.

 ### Mixing different types of vectors